The way we think about sleep training needs a reboot.

 Many parents do not want to use CIO ("extinction" in the research).
 Many have tried it and it didn't work or there was significantly more crying over many more nights than they were told.
 These parents deserve options in sleep training.

-This is especially true for parents of alert, sensitive, persistent, "on" little ones.
+This is especially true for parents of alert, sensitive, persistent little "livewires."

 Sleep books virtually never take temperament into account.
-As a result, parents try to use techniques that work great for mellower children and blame themselves when it doesn't work.
-Spirited children tend to have more trouble with sleep, fight it harder, and cry longer.
+As a result, parents try to use techniques that work great for mellower children and then blame themselves when it's a dumpster fire for them.
+Alert, engaged, sensitive children have significantly more trouble with sleep, fight it harder, and cry longer.
 I know.
 I've been there.

 The sad part is that advice makes parents feel totally responsible for sleep problems.